omar-zoubi9/Chess_Game/README.md

 ## Pieces Factory

-I encapsulated the piece making to look cleaner and easier to edit game initialization also to encapsulate the logic to make a piece from user input after pawn promotion.
+I encapsulated the piece making to look cleaner and easier to edit game initialization also to add abstraction to make a piece from user input after pawn promotion.

 ![logo](resources/UMLPics/piecesFactory.jpg)